 Lynn and Kathy remained best of friends through their early years.
-When they were thirteen they arranged a double date with two grammar school boys.
-They had often chatted with the boys on the bus but this was the first time that they had met out of school times.
-They met at the bus terminus and walked to the Coffee Bar in town, a popular place for the local teenagers.
+They were thirteen when they arranged a double date with two grammar-school boys.
+They often chatted with the boys on the bus but this was the first time they had met out of school times.
+After meeting at the bus terminus they walked to the Coffee Bar in town, a popular place for the local teenagers.

-They sat at a table and the owner walked over to get their order.
+When they sat at a table the owner walked over to get their order.

 "Four bottles of 7up," one of the boys said.

 "No," Lynn said.
 "I don't want fizzy pop, I'll have a coffee."

 Kathy gave Lynn a look of surprise.
 Lynn had never ordered coffee before, so it must be for show as if she were trying to impress the grammar-school boys.

 The drinks arrived and the two couples chatted for a while.
 Lynn lifted the coffee to her mouth but because the coffee was made with all milk, a skin had formed on the top.
 When the slimy milk skin went into her mouth she panicked and spat the lot out into the aisle, causing a great deal of laughter from the other teenagers in the coffee bar.
 But not from the grammar-school boys who made excuses and left.

 "I couldn't help it.
 It was horrible."